Venus: Atmosphere and climate

 Thermal inertia and the transfer of heat by winds in the lower atmosphere mean that the surface temperature does not vary significantly between the hemispheres facing and not facing the Sun, despite Venus's slow rotation.
 Winds at the surface are slow, moving at a few kilometres per hour, but because of the high density of the atmosphere at the surface, they exert a significant amount of force against obstructions, and transport dust and small stones across the surface.
 This alone would make it difficult for a human to walk through, even without the heat, pressure, and lack of oxygen.

 Above the dense CO2 layer are thick clouds 45 to 70 km above the surface, consisting mainly of sulphuric acid, which is formed by a reaction catalyzed by UV radiation from sulphur dioxide molecules and then water, resulting in sulphuric acid hydrate.
 Additionally, the clouds contain approximately 1% ferric chloride.
 Other possible constituents of the cloud particles are ferric sulfate, aluminium chloride and phosphoric anhydride.
 Clouds at different levels have different compositions and particle size distributions.
-These clouds reflect, like thick cloud cover on Earth, about 70% of the sunlight that falls on them back into space, and since they cover the whole planet they prevent visual observation of the surface.
+These clouds cover the whole planet and prevent visual observation of the surface.
+The dense atmosphere and highly reflective clouds gives it a high albedo of 0.68, meaning it reflects nearly 70% of the incident sunlight.
 The permanent cloud cover means that although Venus is closer than Earth to the Sun, it receives less sunlight on the ground, with only 10% of the received sunlight reaching the surface, resulting in average daytime levels of illumination at the surface of 14,000 lux, comparable to that on Earth "in the daytime with overcast clouds".

 Venus's atmosphere rotates much faster than its solid body, a phenomenon known as atmospheric super-rotation.
 This results in strong 300 km/h winds at the cloud tops, which complete a full rotation around the planet in about 4 days, corresponding to 60 times the speed of the planet's rotation, whereas Earth's strongest winds reach only 10–20% of its rotational speed.

 Although Venus looks featureless in visible light, there are bands or streaks in the UV, whose origin has not been pinned down.
 The absorption of UV may be due to a compound of oxygen and sulfur, OSSO, which has a double bond between the sulfur atoms and exists in "cis" and "trans" forms, or due to polysulfur compounds from S2 to S8.